TheLartians/Revisited/README.md

 target_link_libraries(myProject LarsVisitor)
 ```

 Alternatively, the repository can be cloned locally and included it via `add_subdirectory`.
 Installing lars::Visitor will make it findable in CMake's `find_package`.
-Beeing a header-only library, adding the include directory to your header search path or copying the files will work as well.

 ## Performance